openaitx-system/Azure-Runbooks/README.md

 ### User Management
 - **Company Attribute Setting**: Set a consistent company attribute across all user accounts in your Microsoft 365 tenant.
+- **Snipe-IT User Sync**: Create or update Snipe-IT users from your Microsoft 365 tenant, using email as the anchor, with secure passwords for new users and optional login/invite toggles.

 ## Branch Management